IDR & ADR WITH YOUR CALIFORNIA HOA

 With some exceptions, members cannot just decide to sue their HOAs without first trying to resolve things informally.
 The two most common types of dispute resolution in the context of homeowner/HOA disputes are internal dispute resolution (“IDR”) and alternative dispute resolution (“ADR”).

-At the very least, ADR accomplishes three things: (1) it tells the HOA that a homeowner is serious about whatever dispute is at issue; (2) it provides an opportunity for the homeowner and the board to have one on one time to hash out the dispute; and (3) both sides get to hear the opinions of an experienced, knowledgeable, and impartial mediator regarding the dispute.
+At the very least, ADR accomplishes three things: (1) it tells the HOA that a homeowner is serious about whatever dispute is at issue; (2) it provides an opportunity for the homeowner and the board to have one on one time to hash out the dispute before having to decide on whether to spend a lot of money on a lawsuit; and (3) both sides get to hear the opinions of an experienced, knowledgeable, and impartial mediator regarding the dispute.
 With respect to the latter, that’s often enough to convince a stubborn board to do what the HOA is required to do.

 And in such cases, an experienced attorney will also demand that the HOA cover a homeowner’s attorneys’ fees.
 While the HOA is not obligated to agree to repay a member’s attorneys’ fees as part of the ADR process, attorneys representing HOAs know that if the case does not settle at ADR, and a lawsuit becomes necessary, if the homeowner prevails against the HOA in court, the Davis-Stirling Act (as well as most CC&Rs), empowers the court to award the homeowner his/her attorneys’ fees and costs.